Genesis Foundation UI App Layout

 const profileManagement = document.createElement('profile-management');

-// Or could grab a reference to one you create via FAST markup
+// Or could grab a reference to one you create via markup

 const pieChart = document.getElementById('pie-chart');

-// In idiomatic FAST we can have a reference using `ref` directive
+// We can have a reference using `ref` directive

 // const colChart = this.columnChart;